jasontwright/intro-to-git/readme.md

 Part One of the tutorial took place on [6 May 2014] (http://opengovhacknight.org/events/2014/05/06/github-for-government.html).

-Part Two is scheduled to take place on 3 June 2014.
+Part Two of the tutorial took place on [3 June 2014] (http://opengovhacknight.org/events/2014/06/03/englewood-codes-north-central-college-and-github.html).